-A survey at tinyurl.com/NoMiGreenway allows residents to weigh in on the project, which would create a special north-south route for biking and walking between the Shingle Creek Trail and Plymouth Avenue.
-The majority of the route would run along Irving Avenue.
+A new survey at allows residents to weigh in on the project, which would create a special north-south route for biking and walking between the Shingle Creek Trail and Plymouth Avenue.
+The majority of the route would run along Irving Avenue (click here for map)

-Three primary designs are being explored.
-One would be similar to the Midtown Greenway that runs east-west through south Minneapolis, eliminating all car traffic from the street.
+Three primary designs are being explored (see graphic below).
+One would be similar to the Midtown Greenway that runs east-west through South Minneapolis, eliminating all car traffic from the street.

 A “half & half” greenway would run cars and bikes parallel to each other, with some special intersections designed so bicycles do not have to stop.

-A third concept would be a bike boulevard that would mix cars and bikes on a low-traffic street that is designated as a bike route with special markers.
-A similar boulevard already exists on Bryant Avenue in south Minneapolis.
+A third concept for would be a bike boulevard would mix cars and bikes on a low-traffic street that is designated as a bike route with special markers.
+A similar boulevard already exists on Bryant Avenue in South Minneapolis.

-More information can be found at tinyurl.com/GreenwayInfo.
-Residents can take the survey until June 15.
+More information can be found on the city's project page.
+Residents can take the survey until June 15, 2014.